How to Blend In-Person and Online Learning in a Hybrid Classroom

 Parents play a pivotal role in supporting their children’s success in a hybrid classroom.
 With students splitting time between online and in-person education, it’s important for parents to help create a conducive learning environment at home while staying engaged in their child’s education.

-One of the challenges of hybrid learning is that students may not always be in a traditional classroom setting.
+One of the challenges of digital learning is that students may not always be in a traditional classroom setting.
 As a parent, you can help by setting up a quiet, dedicated learning space for your child.
-Ensure that they have all the necessary tools—like a computer, reliable internet connection, and school supplies—so they can stay focused during online lessons.
+Ensure that they have all the necessary tools—like a computer, a reliable internet connection, and school supplies—so they can stay focused during online lessons.

 Encouraging a daily routine, even on days when your child is learning online, can help create a sense of normalcy and discipline.
 This routine might include scheduled breaks, time for physical activity, and designated hours for homework.